 Use high-quality product images

-For a truly exceptional online shopping experience, consider adding 360-degree product images or a well-made product video to your product page to make your product pages more interactive and increase conversions.
+360-degree product images or a professionally produced product video can make your product pages more interactive and increase conversions, making for a truly exceptional online shopping experience.

 Write compelling product descriptions

-In addition to reading a great product story, 76% of shoppers want to see specific product specifications, so you’ll want to include technical information and spec sheets (like a sizing chart) to answer questions, compare products, and help shoppers begin the buying process as quickly and easily as possible.
+76% of shoppers want to see specific product specifications, so you should include technical information and spec sheets (like a sizing chart) to answer questions, compare products, and help shoppers get started with the buying process as soon as possible.

 Add a live chat window